johnnyhuy/seek-code-challenge/PROGRESS.md

 Looked up PostgreSQL supported version on AWS before setting it up locally.

 If we can't replicate the stack locally, what's the point?
-Container stacks should be developer friendly, not robot friendly
+Container stacks should be developer friendly, not robot friendly.

 ## OpenJDK or Oracle JDK?